luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 brew tap InstantClientTap/instantclient
 ```

-Then we can install the required libs (in my case I only need the basic-lite
+Then we can install the required libs (in my case, I only needed the basic-lite
-version).
+version):

 ```bash
 brew install instantclient-basiclite